 Prescriptions for pets are sometimes filled in the same pharmacies that serve human patients.
-Errors can start with something as simple as abbreviations.
+Errors can start with something as simple as an abbreviation.

-In addition, product selection errors can occur because of labels or packaging that look alike.
-Similarly, a wrong drug may be dispensed if the drug names look alike when written on a prescription, or if the drug names sound alike during verbal orders.
+In addition, drug selection errors can occur because of labels or packaging that look alike.
+Similarly, the pharmacy may dispense a wrong drug if the drug names look alike when written on a prescription, or if the drug names sound alike during verbal orders.

-Moreover, there are numerous opportunities throughout the treatment process for different people to misinterpret or misread what is written or even typed on the medication's label.
+There are numerous opportunities throughout the treatment process (from writing a prescription to administering a drug) for different people to misinterpret or misread what is written or even typed on the medication's label.
 "Mistakes can happen at the veterinary clinic, but also in the pharmacy which fills the prescription, and at home, when the pet owner gives the animal the meds," Kim-Jung says.

 - What is the name of the drug?
 What is it supposed to do?